Getting the most from summer CPD

 Having recently attended our NCCE summer school, secondary teacher Leroy David talks about the benefits of blended CPD and collaborating with peers to develop new techniques.

 I’ve been teaching ICT for 12 years.
 Over the years I have taught a range of ICT courses – GNVQ, BTEC, CIDA, ECDL, GCSE, Cambridge Technicals and A level.

-I have a degree in computing science and have always had an interest in programming, but I’ve had limited opportunities to fully use this within the classroom.
-When a previous school that I worked at were considering delivering GCSE computing, I jumped at the opportunity.
+I have a degree in computer science and have always had an interest in programming, but I’ve had limited opportunities to fully use this within the classroom.
+When a previous school that I worked at were considering delivering GCSE computer science, I jumped at the opportunity.